mpgirro/dipl/docs/errata.md

 # Errata

-Nothing!
-Its perfect so far.
+Nothing is wrong!
+The thesis is perfect so far.